Eeems-Org/remarkable.guide/src/tech/dualboot.rst

 Setting it on toltec
 ____________________

-If you are running toltec on the second partition (i.e. the one without rM-hacks), you can just create the ``/home/root/.qml`` folder and create a new file ending in .env in ``/opt/etc/xochitl.env.d``, called for example ``99-xochitl.env``, with the following content:
+If you are running toltec on the second partition you can create an environment override for xochitl that will set the ``QML_DISK_CACHE_PATH``.

 .. code-block:: shell
+mkdir -p /home/root/.cache/qmlcache
+cat > /opt/etc/xochitl.env.d/99-override-qmldir.env << EOF

-  export QML_DISK_CACHE_PATH="/home/root/.qml"
+export QML_DISK_CACHE_PATH="/home/root/.cache/qmlcache"
+EOF

 Setting it without toltec
 _________________________